Glimpses of the X17 from coherent elastic neutrino nucleus scattering: The experimental framework sensitive to the \

-We will use the same framework for analysing these data as the reactor ones, although generalised to include also muon neutrinos.
+Before comparing the reactor datasets to a specific \xst\ model, we want to include additional data on \cevns\ from the COHERENT experiment.
+We use both the Argon~\cite{COHERENT:2020iec} and Caesium Iodine~\cite{COHERENT:2021xmm} data as well as the recent Germanium data~\cite{COHERENT:2024axu}.
+We use the same framework for analysing these data as for the reactor cases, although generalised to include also muon neutrinos.
 In short, the cross-section for $\nu_{e/\mu}$ nucleus scattering is given by Eq.~(\ref{eq_dsigdy}) and the neutrino fluxes from the $\pi^+$ decay at rest are

 where $r$ is the number of $\pi^+$ produced per proton, $N_{\mathrm{POT}}$ is the number of protons on target, $L$ is the distance travelled by the neutrinos and

 is the scaled energy of the muon neutrinos from the two-body decay.
 Convoluting the cross-section with the neutrino fluxes, the theoretical nuclear recoil spectrum for neutrinos from pion decays at rest is then given by